rafaellevissa/shopper/README.md

 docker compose up -d
 ```

 That's all you need 🎉!
+You can also access the demo at `http://3.85.33.55`

 ## TESTS